 [101.
 Deleted by No. 94 of 1984 s.
 59.]

-102. Obstruction
+102. Obstruction etc. prohibited

 (1) A person shall not —

-(a) being lawfully required to do so fail to produce or exhibit, or allow to be examined, a record;
+(a) being lawfully required to do so fail to produce or exhibit, or allow to be examined, a record; or

-(b) being lawfully asked a question by a person under this Act, fail to answer truthfully to the best of his knowledge, information and belief;
+(b) being lawfully asked a question by a person under this Act, fail to answer truthfully to the best of his knowledge, information and belief; or

 (c) being an officer of an organisation, refuse to assist in the taking of any ballot by providing for the use of the returning officer or his assistants such register and lists of the members of the organisation as the returning officer requires; or